p2c2e/gnucash-cli/README.md

 ## Bulk Account Creation

 You can create multiple accounts at once using a YAML file.
-Example structure (init.accounts):
+Example structure (SampleAccounts.yaml):

 ```yaml
 accounts: